zaktech96/aipodcast-newsletter/SECURITY_AUDIT.md

 ## Executive Summary

 This security audit evaluates the Titan SaaS template repository for potential security issues, recommended hosting configurations, and database schema security concerns.
-The audit found several areas of strength and some areas for improvement.
+The audit found several areas of strength and all previously identified areas for improvement have been addressed.

 ## Key Findings